Back to Artists

 How long does it take to make print?

 This just depends on the size.
 An A3 size print will take about 10mins.
-An A0 size print could take hald an hour.
+An A0 size print could take half an hour to print.
 Some printers speed things up by setting their machine to print 'both ways', but this reduces the quality.

 Where can I sell my prints?